 ‘Circular Events’ is the new PACCOR project, that generates sustainability awareness and provides the opportunity to turn single-use plastic products into valuable resources for future products.
 It creates a positive impact and awareness on what circularity means.

 The entire process is composed of the following steps: beverage and food plastic containers used during big assemblies, such as music concerts, shows, and sporting events are collected and transported to specialized recycling partners.
 They are then crushed and recycled, in order to make sure they do not end up in landfills or incinerated.
 Afterward, the material will be used in PACCOR’s manufacturing sites to produce new cups containing recycled material, closing the loop of our drinking cups.

-As leader on the French market we moved the standard (PS) of this market to eco-designed recyclable and recycled transparent 100 % rPET lids.
-This has led to a direct reduction of 200 tonnes raw material consumption and consequent reduction of the product carbon footprint impact.
+As a leader in the French market, we moved the standard (PS) of this market to eco-designed recyclable and recycled PET lids, which contain recycled material.
+This has led to a direct reduction of 200 tonnes of raw material consumption and consequent reduction of the product carbon footprint impact.

 65% of our packaging range is recycled in practice and at scale.